Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Proof of split-step method (SSM) for MV-SDEs and interacting particle systems: convergence and stability

-The final result of this section concerns the incremental (in time) moment bounds of $\hx^{i,N}$ This result is in preparation for the next section. \begin{proposition} Under same assumptions and notations of Theorem \ref{theorem：moment bound for the big theorm time extensions }, there exists a constant $C>0$ such that for any $p\geq 2$ satisfy $m\ge (q+1)p$, where $m$ is defined in \eqref{Eq:General MVSDE}, $q$ is defined in Assumption \ref{Ass:Monotone Assumption}, we have
+The final result of this section concerns the incremental (in time) moment bounds of $\hx^{i,N}$.
+This result is in preparation for the next section. \begin{proposition} Under same assumptions and notations of Theorem \ref{theorem：moment bound for the big theorm time extensions }, there exists a constant $C>0$ independent of $h,N,M$ (but depending on $T$ and $m$) such that for any $p\geq 2$ satisfy $m\ge (q+1)p$, where $m$ is defined in \eqref{Eq:General MVSDE}, $q$ is defined in Assumption \ref{Ass:Monotone Assumption}, we have